chinapedia/wikipedia.abstract.en/Page/Seychelles.md

 Politics

-Victoria.jpeg, the capital of Seychelles]] The Seychelles president, who is head of state and head of government, is elected by popular vote for a five-year term of office.
+, the capital of Seychelles]] The Seychelles president, who is head of state and head of government, is elected by popular vote for a five-year term of office.
 The cabinet is presided over and appointed by the president, subject to the approval of a majority of the legislature.

 The unicameral Seychellois parliament, the National Assembly or _Assemblée Nationale_, consists of 34 members, 25 of whom are elected directly by popular vote, while the remaining nine seats are appointed proportionally according to the percentage of votes received by each party.
 All members serve five-year terms.